 They have a clear vision of the scope and limitation of resources which helps them achieve realistic goals.
 It is essential to have clarity about providing day-to-day instructions to complete daily tasks.

-Offering guidance, providing the correct time frame for deadlines, and knowing which task to delegate based on the skill sets of individuals are some of the essential traits of result-oriented leaders.
+Offering guidance, providing the correct time frame for deadlines, and knowing which task to delegate based on the skill sets of individuals are some of the essential traits of leaders.

 Planning And Development